the population matrix

 through functions that convert actions to sequences of covariates and

-arguments that influence the covariates
+arguments that influence the covariates and

-processes in simulate
+density_dependence_n processes in simulate.

 For habitat restoration, this function might look like: